lambdaclass/concrete/docs/PHASE3_OBLIGATION_CORE_AUDIT.md

 ## Prioritized remaining work

-1. **Literal-view refactor of `--report contracts` (#15 / #18e).** The interim
+1. **`--report contracts` literal-view refactor (#15 / #18e)** — DONE 2026-06-16.
-   parity gate (`check_contracts_ledger_parity.sh`) landed 2026-06-15 and now holds contracts to the ledger (and fixed a real call-site vocabulary drift).
+   `renderContracts` now reads `computeVCsDischarged` and slices the proved-key sets by engine; byte-identical, locked by `check_contracts_ledger_parity.sh`
-   The remaining work is the renderer itself: make `renderContracts` read the discharged ledger instead of re-discharging each family via its own `kernelDischargeLoopVCs`.
-If its presentation-rich contract-clause fields don't yet live in the record, widen the record first, then convert.
+   + the single-truth source guard.
+(The parity gate, landed 2026-06-15, also fixed a real call-site vocabulary drift.)
-2. **Reconcile the ROADMAP Phase 3 prose** (done 2026-06-15) so the spec stops being a second truth source about the truth-source migration. (#13 was found already done — gate `check_discharge_adapters.sh`; no new gate needed.)
+2. **Reconcile the ROADMAP Phase 3 prose** (done 2026-06-15/16) so the spec stops being a second truth source about the truth-source migration. (#13 was found already done — gate `check_discharge_adapters.sh`; no new gate needed.)
-3. Convert `--report proof-status` and `concrete prove` from GATED-INTERIM to literal hub views once their presentation fields live in the record (lower priority — both are consistency-gated, so sound today).
+3. **Remaining:** convert `--report proof-status` and `concrete prove` from GATED-INTERIM to literal hub views once their presentation fields live in the record (lower priority — both are consistency-gated, so sound today).
+This is now the only open Phase 3 literal-view work.